Why this programme

 This two-year Master of Science (MSc) Programme will train you to independently carry out high-quality research, at the same time giving you the chance to more clearly outline your own research interests, with the help of leading scholars in the field.

-This advanced, research-oriented programme is offered by the Erasmus School of History, Culture and Communication (ESHCC) in collaboration with the Erasmus School of Social and Behavioral Sciences (ESSB).
-It is taught by top researchers from the Erasmus Research Centre for Media, Communication and Culture (ERMeCC) and Erasmus University's Department of Public Administration and Sociology (DPAS), with occasional guest lectures given by renowned experts and visiting professors.
+The Sociology of Culture, Media and the Arts programme is offered by the Erasmus School of History, Culture and Communication (ESHCC) in collaboration with the Erasmus School of Social and Behavioral Sciences (ESSB).
+It is taught by top researchers from the Erasmus Research Institute for Media, Culture, History and Society (ERMeCHS) and Erasmus University's Department of Public Administration and Sociology (DPAS), with occasional guest lectures given by renowned experts and visiting professors.

-If you have demonstrated academic excellence and motivation during one of the regular Erasmus University one-year master programmes in Sociology, Arts and Culture Studies, Media, or Communication and your English meets the standard, you may apply for admission to an abridged version of the programme.
+If you have demonstrated academic excellence and motivation during one of the regular Erasmus University one-year master programmes in Sociology, Arts and Culture Studies or Media Studies, and your English meets the standard, you may apply for admission to an abridged version of the programme.

 Is this the right programme for you?

 Are you interested in topics such as arts and culture, media, and sociology?
-And do you enjoy conducting social-scientific research but would like to gain hand-on experience as well?
+And do you enjoy conducting social-scientific research but would like to gain hands-on experience as well?
 If so, then the Research Master Sociology of Culture, Media and the Arts might be the programme for you.
-This master is specially designed for academically talented and driven students, who have a nose for research in sociology, media studies, and arts and culture studies.
+This master is specially designed for academically talented and driven students, who have a nose for research in sociology, media studies, and arts and culture studies and would like to pursue a PhD position or any other research-oriented job.

 Sociology of Culture, Media and the Arts by Alba